SMTP Monitoring: How to Monitor Delivery Errors with Email Monitoring Tools

-Greylisting is a temporary rejection of a message that forces the sender to attempt to send the message again in the near future.
+Email greylisting is a temporary rejection of a message that forces the sender to attempt to send the message again in the near future.
 This prevents bots and spammers from flooding an inbox with unwanted mail because legitimate senders will attempt to resend the message, while spammers and bots will not make a second attempt.
-For this reason, a greylisting most commonly occurs on new IP addresses, mail systems that send low volume, and for senders that have a low sender reputation.
+For this reason, email greylisting most commonly occurs on new IP addresses, mail systems that send low volume, and for senders that have a low sender reputation.

-Well, monitoring and reporting upon message failures is a complex task, especially for asynchronous failures.
+Well, monitoring and reporting on message failures is a complex task, especially for asynchronous failures.
 This is because the SMTP protocol requires asynchronous failures to be sent to the return path of the message as an NDR (Non Delivery Report), rather than the original sending server.
-After this happens, a complex process needs to run to gather, parse, and analyze NDRs.
+After this happens, a complex process needs to run in order to gather, parse, and analyze NDRs.

 If you’re sending transactional email from a custom built or open source SMTP server, then you would need to build a very complicated system to capture and process failures.
-However, many email services like SocketLabs will automatically do this for you.
+However, many email delivery service providers like SocketLabs will automatically do this for you.

-One of the major benefits of using an SMTP Relay Service like Socketlabs is that we provide a central location where you can quickly see the status of your messages, including those that failed delivery.
+One of the major benefits of using an SMTP Relay Service like Socketlabs is that we provide a central location where you can quickly see the status of your messages, including those that failed to deliver.

-You can then dig deeper into a Failed Message Report to see exactly why specific messages failed along with a “reason” for the failure.
+You can then dig deeper into a Failed Message Report to see exactly why specific messages failed along with a “reason” for the email delivery failure.

 For this reason, you’ll want to quickly identify and isolate hard failures from your list, so you don’t continue to send to them in the future.

-An SMTP relay service like SocketLabs will give you the ability to get failure messages and pull out the hard failures.
+Our SMTP relay service will give you the ability to isolate failure messages and pull out the hard failures.
 Next, the hard failure addresses are automatically added to a Suppression List, which blocks further messages from being sent to these addresses.
 Stopping further failed message attempts will improve your reputation as a sender.